-1120 SW Fifth Ave., Suite 1302, Portland, OR 97204
+1120 SW Fifth Avenue, Portland, OR 97204

-Upon completion, commuters and other trail users will enjoy a 1,700-ft trail through a natural area, with an improved grade and a paved trail surface.
-New retaining walls will help stabilize the trail on this steep bluff.
-The bridge stairway has a bike track which will make navigating the stairs easier for cyclists.The new bridge will allow users safer access over active Union Pacific railroad tracks onto Swan Island.
+Located on N. Willamette Blvd & Harvard, near the southeast corner of the University of Portland where a steep bluff rises over Swan Island, this project provides a vital link between Willamette Blvd and the proposed North Portland Greenway Trail, as well as access to Swan Island and its numerous businesses.
+Completed in April 2013, commuters and other trail users now enjoy a 1,700-ft trail through a natural area, with an improved grade and a paved trail surface.
+New retaining walls help stabilize the trail on this steep bluff.
+The bridge stairway has a bike track which makes navigating the stairs easier for cyclists.The new bridge allows users safer access over active Union Pacific railroad tracks onto Swan Island.
 Other benefits of the project include the addition of new native plants, a new concrete landing at the trailhead on Willamette Blvd, and creation of a pedestrian island and crosswalk on Willamette Blvd to address longstanding concerns about access to the trail and the TriMet bus stop.

 Swan Island Transportation Management Association, UPS, US Coast Guard, adidas, University of Portland, Metro, Bureau of Environmental Services